Ukulele

-The ukulele (/ˌju:kəˈleɪli/ YOO-kə-LAY-lee; /haw/), also called a uke (informally), is a member of the lute (ancient guitar) family of instruments.
+The ukulele (/ˌju:kəˈleɪli/ YOO-kə-LAY-lee; /haw/), also called a uke (informally), is a member of the lute (ancestor of the guitar) family of instruments.
 The ukulele is of Portuguese origin and was popularized in Hawaii.
 The tone and volume of the instrument vary with size and construction.
 Ukuleles commonly come in four sizes: soprano, concert, tenor, and baritone.

 Ukuleles generally have four nylon strings tuned to GCEA (except baritone, which is normally tuned DGBE).
 They have 16–22 frets depending on the size.

 History

 Developed in the 1880s, the ukulele is based on several small, guitar-like instruments of Portuguese origin, the machete, cavaquinho and rajão, introduced to the Hawaiian Islands by Portuguese immigrants from Madeira, the Azores, and Cape Verde.
 Three immigrants in particular, Madeiran cabinet makers Manuel Nunes, José do Espírito Santo, and Augusto Dias, are generally credited as the first ukulele makers.
 Two weeks after they disembarked from the SS Ravenscrag in late August 1879, the Hawaiian Gazette reported that "Madeira Islanders recently arrived here, have been delighting the people with nightly street concerts."

 One of the most important factors in establishing the ukulele in Hawaiian music and culture was the ardent support and promotion of the instrument by King Kalākaua.
 A patron of the arts, he incorporated it into performances at royal gatherings.